djames1/ppc64le-overlay/README.md

 # ppc64le-overlay
-Gentoo Overlay for PPC64LE Patches/Fixes
+Gentoo Overlay for PPC64 Little Endian Patches/Fixes.
+This overlay may be useful for big endian users as well.

 ## Installing Overlay
 To install this overlay, please run the following: